awsdocs/amazon-rekognition-developer-guide/doc_source/API_ModerationLabel.md

 # ModerationLabel<a name="API_ModerationLabel"></a>

 Provides information about a single type of unsafe content found in an image or video\.
 Each type of moderated content has a label within a hierarchical taxonomy\.
-For more information, see [Detecting Unsafe Content](moderation.md)\.
+For more information, see [Content moderation](moderation.md)\.

 ## Contents<a name="API_ModerationLabel_Contents"></a>